Tag: Maximum Contaminant Levels (MCLs)

 • Utah Drinking Water Standards

 Drinking water may be contaminated by a variety of biological, chemical, or radiologic agents.
 To help safeguard consumer health, the federal government set standards for over 80 potential drinking water contaminants.
-Drinking Water Standards (US EPA) For a summary of current federal standards, and associated health risks.
-Water suppliers in Utah must conform to Utah…
+Water suppliers in Utah must conform to Utah Rule R309-200.
+Drinking Water Standards.
+Utah’s quality standards are consistent with federal standards.
+However, please note…

 • Drinking Water Monitoring and Reporting Program